KARTIK5799/ipanagram/README.md

 ## Description

-ipanagram is a simple React application for managing timezones and selecting time slots for different days of the week.
+ipanagram is a simple React application for managing and selecting time slots for different days of the week.

 ## Installation